fbpx

 What makes your style of teaching meditation different?

 I take the mystery out of the process of meditation for everyday people who are looking for somewhere other than a yoga studio to learn meditation.
-I meet people where they are at — in schools, churches, businesses, at nature centers, or in people’s backyards.
+I meet people where they are — in schools, churches, businesses, at nature centers, or people’s backyards.
 I use my science and teaching backgrounds to make the process of meditation understandable and doable.
 My style is engaging and encouraging.

 How do you live what you teach?
 How has meditation impacted your life?